EmanuelTabian/Guitarzone/README.md

 - The app can simply run by opening the `index.html` file in a browser.
 - Using `live-server` is recommended because it provides a quick and efficient way to serve your project with **live reloading** capabilities, ensuring that any changes made to the code are immediately reflected in the browser without the need for manual refreshes.

+## Usage

+To use the application, follow these steps:

+1. **Launch the Application**: Open the app in your preferred web browser.
+You can do this by navigating to the `index.html` file or using `live-server` as described in the installation section.

+2. **Navigate Through Sections**: Scroll through the various sections of the website, including Home, Songs, Covers, Tickets, and Shop.

+3. **Interactive Form**: Access the form by clicking on the designated button.
+The form is purely presentational and does not submit data.
+It showcases form structure and validation techniques.

+4. **Smooth Scrolling and Hover Effects**: Experience the smooth scrolling behavior when navigating through the sections.
+Additionally, hover over different elements to see the interactive effects.

+This application applies fundamental front-end development skills, including responsive design, semantic `HTML`, `CSS` styling, and `JavaScript` interactivity.